Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Aside from the usual experiments, I tried this cordless stick vacuum inside my mom’s large carpets.

-I know that the S65 isn’t designed for thick carpets like this, but it was worth trying and did not disappoint.
+I know the S65 isn’t designed for thick carpets like this, but it was worth trying and did not disappoint.

 It picked up this much only after less than ten minutes of vacuuming.